hannotify/javas-concurrency-journey-continues/sections/1-intro.md

     * Unless you run into race conditions
     * Unless ... you name it.
     * So you typically don't need intricate concurrency knowledge, until you do.
-* Concurrency also scares me because of its ability to improve things, but also to make things *a lot* worse.
+* So, concurrency sometime scares me.
+Not because it can improve things.
+Because it can make things *a lot* worse.
 * Introducing concurrency can even make things *slower*.

 ---